canonical/pebble/docs/tutorial/getting-started.md

 ...
 ```

-As you can see from the log, our HTTP server is started too, which can be verified by running `curl localhost:8080` in another terminal tab.
+As you can see from the log, our HTTP server has been started too, which can be verified by running `curl localhost:8080` in another terminal tab.

 > Note: To exit the Pebble daemon, press Ctrl-C (which sends an "interrupt" signal to the process).

 ## View, start and stop services

-While the Pebble daemon is running, you can view the status of services by running `pebble services`.
-Open another terminal tab, and run:
+While the Pebble daemon is running, you can view the status of services by opening another terminal tab and running:

 ```bash
 pebble services